wycats/muse/SPECIFICATION.markdown

 If an author specifies a `start` attribute, he MUST specify an `end` attribute.
 An author MUST NOT specify a `ref` attribute but no `file` attribute, a `start` attribute but no `end` attribute, or and `end` attribute with no `start` attribute.
 An author MUST NOT specify a `start` or `end` attribute if he does not specify a `file` attribute.

-An author may specify the location of the repository to use for listings in the metadata.
+An author MAY specify the location of the repository to use for listings in the metadata.
 If no location is specified, a Muse preprocessor SHOULD use the `src` directory under the git repository containing the text of the document.

+On the line after the closing `</pre>`, a Muse preprocessor MUST insert a `<p>` tag with `listing` and `title` classes.
+A Muse preprocessor must insert an `<a>` tag inside the `<p>` tag.
+The `<a>` tag MUST have a name of `{chapter}-listing-{name}`.

+An author MUST specify a `name` attribute for the listing.
+An author MAY specify a `title` attribute for a listing.
+A Muse preprocessor MUST insert the `title` attribute immediately following the closing `<a>` tag, preceded by a space.

 ### Whitespace Handling